ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/mobile-app-development/recommended target="_blank" rel="noopener noreferrer">App Development</a></h1>
-<h3>1. iOS Development for Beginner (Swift Programming Language) — Part 2 - <a href="https://hanifmhd.medium.com/ios-development-for-beginner-swift-programming-language-part-2-b2fdb48e316e?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>1.
+How We Secure Your Content: Implementing Screenshot & Screen Recording Prevention in Our Live… - <a href="https://medium.com/@Voidcat_88367/how-we-secure-your-content-implementing-screenshot-screen-recording-prevention-in-our-live-0339a53d5d38?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Muhammad Hanif`**
+✍️ **posted by `Bogolive`**

-<blockquote>Welcome back guys! 🎉
+<blockquote>In today’s hyper-connected digital economy, live streaming and real-time voice chat apps have evolved from entertainment novelties into…
 Continue reading on Medium »</blockquote>

 <h3>2.
-DXB APPS — Redefining Mobile App Development Dubai with Innovation-Driven Digital Solutions - <a href="https://medium.com/@nesoyor850/dxb-apps-redefining-mobile-app-development-dubai-with-innovation-driven-digital-solutions-ba43255f12ea?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Understanding Android State Management: Why It Feels More Complex Than React Native - <a href="https://medium.com/@esterolimrocha/understanding-android-state-management-why-it-feels-more-complex-than-react-native-6b384743ef90?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `DXB APPS`**
+✍️ **posted by `Bruna Ester Rolim Rocha`**

-<blockquote>In today’s fast-moving digital economy, businesses are constantly searching for smarter ways to connect with customers, improve…
+<blockquote>One thing I often hear from developers moving between mobile stacks is that Android state management feels more complicated than React…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Most Mobile Loading States Are Technically Correct but Still Bad UX - <a href="https://medium.com/@dugguRK/most-mobile-loading-states-are-technically-correct-but-still-bad-ux-16b03ad48148?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Your Business Needs a Professional Website in 2026 - <a href="https://medium.com/@laiba1029384/why-your-business-needs-a-professional-website-in-2026-0a617cb69ca7?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Duggu`**
+✍️ **posted by `NURAXTECH`**

-<blockquote>I have started writing again with one simple goal.
+<blockquote>In today’s digital era, your website is often the first interaction a potential customer has with your business.
+It is not just an online…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Menembus Batas Geolokasi: Cara Elegan Handle Izin Lokasi dan Google Maps di Flutter - <a href="https://medium.com/@rifaldiricky27/menembus-batas-geolokasi-cara-elegan-handle-izin-lokasi-dan-google-maps-di-flutter-1a8c397bc333?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a 3D Game in React Native + Kotlin Multiplatform - <a href="https://medium.com/@gabor.berenyi.california/building-a-3d-game-in-react-native-kotlin-multiplatform-526b3c2ddb6a?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rifaldi Ricky`**
+✍️ **posted by `Gabor Berenyi`**

-<blockquote>Halo Developer!
-Pernah gak sih kamu buka aplikasi taksi online atau pesan antar makanan, terus kagum kok bisa ya mereka tahu persis…
+<blockquote>How I built a 3D chess board on a React Native shell and kept every rule in Kotlin
 Continue reading on Medium »</blockquote>

 <h3>5.
-Flutter Integration Testing in 2026: Flutter Test vs Patrol vs Maestro - <a href="https://medium.com/@antoniwijaya.kwok/flutter-integration-testing-in-2026-flutter-test-vs-patrol-vs-maestro-e80cfde5d686?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Mobile Apps Development Have Become a Business Growth Necessity - <a href="https://medium.com/@Optivaxglobal/why-mobile-apps-development-have-become-a-business-growth-necessity-0fd5a2f40eca?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Antoni Wijaya`**
+✍️ **posted by `Optivax Global`**

-<blockquote>Your app works perfectly on your machine.
-Then a user reports a broken login flow on Android 12 with a system permission dialog blocking…
+<blockquote>In the modern business world, customer attention is limited, competition is high, and convenience often decides which brand people choose…
 Continue reading on Medium »</blockquote>

 <h3>6.
+Give Your Testing Agent Eyes: A Visual Testing Agent from Scratch - <a href="https://levelup.gitconnected.com/give-your-testing-agent-eyes-a-visual-testing-agent-from-scratch-f52a63ce72ed?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Sergey Nes`**

+<blockquote>Two Python files that look at your iOS and Android app, reason about where to tap, and navigate complete user flows autonomously, with no…
+Continue reading on Level Up Coding »</blockquote>

+<h3>7.
+WWDC26: Powerful New Addition to Swift Dictionaries — mapKeyedValues - <a href="https://medium.com/icommunity/wwdc26-powerful-new-addition-to-swift-dictionaries-mapkeyedvalues-2180fcebc26e?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Okan Orkun`**

+<blockquote>Before WWDC26, I published a Medium article called “Advanced Dictionaries: Performance and Hidden Traps”, based on what I learned from…
+Continue reading on iCommunity »</blockquote>

-Financial Modeling in Software Engineering: Understanding Mobile App Development Cost | TechCirkle - <a href="https://medium.com/no-time/financial-modeling-in-software-engineering-understanding-mobile-app-development-cost-techcirkle-5728f656da8c?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>8. ⚡ Bolt Clone App Development: Building The Future Of Affordable And Smart Mobility Solutions - <a href="https://medium.com/@prozeneatsoffpage/bolt-clone-app-development-building-the-future-of-affordable-and-smart-mobility-solutions-c1c42aab0b95?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Prozensoft Technologies Private Limited`**

+<blockquote>The transportation industry is changing faster than ever before.
+Continue reading on Medium »</blockquote>

+<h3>9.
+How to CocoaPods Package Manager on macOS — The Clean Architecture Edition - <a href="https://arunabhdas.medium.com/how-to-cocoapods-package-manager-on-macos-the-clean-architecture-edition-6805ebd58e20?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `TechCirkle`**
+✍️ **posted by `Arunabh Das`**

-<blockquote>For modern enterprises, engineering leaders, and high-growth startup founders, budgeting a software product is rarely as straightforward…
+<blockquote>Steps for a clean installation of CocoaPods on macOS
-Continue reading on No Time »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-Is Inat Box Safe to Use?
-Everything You Need to Know in 2026 - <a href="https://medium.com/@williamsmithlove566/is-inat-box-safe-to-use-everything-you-need-to-know-in-2026-08aef4c9a72f?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The <clinit> Trap: The Hidden Cost of Kotlin's Static Initialization - <a href="https://umang91.medium.com/the-clinit-trap-the-hidden-cost-of-kotlins-static-initialization-a7db40321f78?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Williamsmithlove`**
+✍️ **posted by `Umang Chamaria`**

-<blockquote>Discover the safety, security, installation tips, and best practices for using Inat Box on Android devices.
+<blockquote>Companion objects, object singletons, top-level vals, enums — they all compile down to the same JVM method.
+Here's why that method is…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Top 6 Best Free Streaming Apps for Android in 2026 - <a href="https://medium.com/@a1917428053/top-6-best-free-streaming-apps-for-android-in-2026-6e0ad0c8454c?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+A Decade in Android Development：Reflections on the Journey - <a href="https://medium.com/@liyilin-jack/a-decade-in-android-development-reflections-on-the-journey-9008f3c6be39?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Arden Cole`**
+✍️ **posted by `JackLee`**

-<blockquote>Streaming subscriptions keep getting pricier, and the free alternatives out there are a mixed bag at best.
-To help you cut through the…
+<blockquote>On June 23, 2016, I said goodbye to my parents, relatives, and friends, and set out for Beijing, joining the ranks of what people in China…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Most Mobile Loading States Are Technically Correct but Still Bad UX - <a href="https://medium.com/@dugguRK/most-mobile-loading-states-are-technically-correct-but-still-bad-ux-16b03ad48148?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Immutability in Kotlin: Why Experienced Developers Prefer It - <a href="https://medium.com/@nematengg/immutability-in-kotlin-why-experienced-developers-prefer-it-c7734479fc3a?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Duggu`**
+✍️ **posted by `Nemat`**

-<blockquote>I have started writing again with one simple goal.
+<blockquote>When developers first learn Kotlin, one of the first language features they encounter is the difference between val and var.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Hollow Knight on Android needs a little extra checking - <a href="https://medium.com/@ddwkk41/hollow-knight-on-android-needs-a-little-extra-checking-4652e22e64df?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Samsung KG Tool 2026 Explained — Complete Beginner’s Guide - <a href="https://medium.com/@masti24bd/samsung-kg-tool-2026-explained-complete-beginners-guide-130b89c18418?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ddwkk`**
+✍️ **posted by `needsrom`**

-<blockquote>Hollow Knight is not the kind of game that explains itself loudly.
-It drops the player into Hallownest, lets the tunnels stretch in every…
+<blockquote>Understanding smartphone security is more important than ever in today’s digital world.
+Modern devices contain personal information…
 Continue reading on Medium »</blockquote>

 <h3>5.
-PermissionPilot: A Simpler Way to Handle Android Permissions - <a href="https://medium.com/@huong.stienstra/permissionpilot-a-simpler-way-to-handle-android-permissions-84e2cccd58d0?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Safely Discover and Download Mobile Gaming Apps in 2026 - <a href="https://medium.com/@shubhamsaini36102/how-to-safely-discover-and-download-mobile-gaming-apps-in-2026-2d1ad55c7eb3?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Huong Stienstra`**
+✍️ **posted by `Shubham Saini 2`**

-<blockquote>Android permissions are no longer just simple manifest strings.
+<blockquote>Aaj ke digital era mein, smartphones humari life ka ek aham hissa ban chuke hain.
+Chahe entertainment ho ya utility, har cheez ke liye ek…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Honeygain Review 2026: A Simple Way to Earn Passive Income Online - <a href="https://medium.com/@severinouedraogo420/honeygain-review-2026-a-simple-way-to-earn-passive-income-online-9f02dc5d69f5?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Understanding Android State Management: Why It Feels More Complex Than React Native - <a href="https://medium.com/@esterolimrocha/understanding-android-state-management-why-it-feels-more-complex-than-react-native-6b384743ef90?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Fitness`**
+✍️ **posted by `Bruna Ester Rolim Rocha`**

-<blockquote>In today's digital world, many people are looking for legitimate ways to earn extra income online.
-While most opportunities require time…
+<blockquote>One thing I often hear from developers moving between mobile stacks is that Android state management feels more complicated than React…
 Continue reading on Medium »</blockquote>

-<h3>7.
-Como instalei o LineageOS 18.1 num Samsung Galaxy Tab A 8.0 (SM-P355M) pelo Linux - <a href="https://gahmorais.medium.com/como-instalei-o-lineageos-18-1-num-samsung-galaxy-tab-a-8-0-sm-p355m-pelo-linux-a648e429a1ad?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gabriel Morais`**

-<blockquote>Eu tinha um Galaxy Tab A 8.0 com S Pen (SM-P355M, de 2015) parado, ainda preso no Android 7 de fábrica, sem atualização há anos e cada vez…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
-<h3>1. iOS Development for Beginner (Swift Programming Language) — Part 2 - <a href="https://hanifmhd.medium.com/ios-development-for-beginner-swift-programming-language-part-2-b2fdb48e316e?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>1.
+IOS Bypass Root detection in 1.3.10 safe_device package - <a href="https://medium.com/@everythingBlackkk/ios-bypass-root-detection-in-1-3-10-safe-device-package-85c5b2e8c6c5?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Muhammad Hanif`**
+✍️ **posted by `everythingBlackkk`**

-<blockquote>Welcome back guys! 🎉
+<blockquote>In this article, we will explore how the following package works:
 Continue reading on Medium »</blockquote>

 <h3>2.
-I Replaced the Today View in Apple Reminders With Smart Lists - <a href="https://medium.com/@patricecunliffe/i-replaced-the-today-view-in-apple-reminders-with-smart-lists-9a76e3d8a69c?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+WWDC26: Powerful New Addition to Swift Dictionaries — mapKeyedValues - <a href="https://medium.com/icommunity/wwdc26-powerful-new-addition-to-swift-dictionaries-mapkeyedvalues-2180fcebc26e?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Patrice`**
+✍️ **posted by `Okan Orkun`**

-<blockquote>A setup that tells you what to do first, not just what to do
+<blockquote>Before WWDC26, I published a Medium article called “Advanced Dictionaries: Performance and Hidden Traps”, based on what I learned from…
-Continue reading on Medium »</blockquote>
+Continue reading on iCommunity »</blockquote>

 <h3>3.
-Honeygain Review 2026: A Simple Way to Earn Passive Income Online - <a href="https://medium.com/@severinouedraogo420/honeygain-review-2026-a-simple-way-to-earn-passive-income-online-9f02dc5d69f5?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Swift vs Compose Multiplatform: a Real-World Performance Comparison - <a href="https://medium.com/@zhuravl321/swift-vs-compose-multiplatform-a-real-world-performance-comparison-dff90b0f8522?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Fitness`**
+✍️ **posted by `Daniil Zhuravko`**

-<blockquote>In today's digital world, many people are looking for legitimate ways to earn extra income online.
-While most opportunities require time…
+<blockquote>Kotlin and Compose Multiplatform are gaining serious traction as a way to ship across multiple platforms from a single codebase.
+But what…
 Continue reading on Medium »</blockquote>

-<h3>4. iOS 27 for Developers: Apple’s Biggest Platform Shift Since SwiftUI - <a href="https://pushpendrasingh-2224.medium.com/ios-27-for-developers-apples-biggest-platform-shift-since-swiftui-14e92f0015ef?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+Dynamic Dispatch in Objective-C vs Swift: Two Different Lies About “Runtime Flexibility” - <a href="https://medium.com/@mobileappdeveloper.koti/dynamic-dispatch-in-objective-c-vs-swift-two-different-lies-about-runtime-flexibility-81b4267e383d?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pushpendra Singh`**
+✍️ **posted by `Mobile App Developer`**

-<blockquote>When Apple unveiled iOS 27 at WWDC 2026, most headlines focused on Siri AI, Apple Intelligence, and the polished Liquid Glass interface.
+<blockquote>What dispatch actually is
 Continue reading on Medium »</blockquote>

 <h3>5.
-A 2-Week Journey into Visual Hierarchy and Digital Accessibility - <a href="https://medium.com/@dimas.de2004/a-2-week-journey-into-visual-hierarchy-and-digital-accessibility-2ca547e539dc?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building an app icon that survives dark mode, tint, and Liquid Glass - <a href="https://medium.com/@blerdfoniqi/building-an-app-icon-that-survives-dark-mode-tint-and-liquid-glass-7dd2b01302ff?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `dimasdaffa`**
+✍️ **posted by `Blerd Foniqi`**

-<blockquote>How I designed FocalGrid, explored the crossover of Pantone fashion palettes in UI/UX, and leveraged AI as a visual sparring partner.
+<blockquote>For years an app icon was one flat 1024×1024 PNG and a long sigh of relief when you finally got the corners to stop looking wrong. iOS 26…
 Continue reading on Medium »</blockquote>

 <h3>6.
+Aesthetic Wallpaper Collection
-I took apart the outbox in my iOS app.
-Five layers, one bug. - <a href="https://medium.com/@simplememo.com/i-took-apart-the-outbox-in-my-ios-app-five-layers-one-bug-ecc6886f7a47?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Transform your smartphone with this premium collection of… - <a href="https://medium.com/@sundaydavid4599/aesthetic-wallpaper-collection-transform-your-smartphone-with-this-premium-collection-of-9ecc592f1c30?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Aesthetic Wallpaper`**

+<blockquote>premiumwallpaper.gumroad.com
+Continue reading on Medium »</blockquote>

+<h3>7.
+Flutter 3.44 Feels Native Now And It’s Changing Everything - <a href="https://medium.com/@flutter-app/flutter-3-44-feels-native-now-and-its-changing-everything-8f1b7c5e3049?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Simple Memo`**
+✍️ **posted by `Nicolas`**

-<blockquote>The send queue behind a note app I build alone: atomic writes, a background URLSession, backoff, and a 3 a.m. duplicate-send bug.
+<blockquote>Flutter 3.44 bridges the gap between cross-platform speed and native-quality feel — here’s what’s actually different this time.
 Continue reading on Medium »</blockquote>